AlexOberhofer/gnuboy/README.md

 - SDL2 control implementation (currently not rebindable)

-- SDL1.2 rendering ported to SDL2
+- SDL1.2 rendering ported to SDL2 (Now uses gpu if possible and supports scaling)

+- SDL1.2 sound ported to SDL2 (Needs a bit of work but its functional)

 ## Todo

 - Porting: The codebase is currently buildable on Windows/MacOS/*nix.
 I have built the SDL2 version of the codebase on each of those platforms, but I have not yet provided build scripts or releases for multiplatform.
 The SDL2 version only currently works on linux.

-- Add hardware acceleration to rendering (textures vs surfaces)

-- Add scaling to SDL2 port

 # Building